 At Booth, Ponticelli teaches Corporate Finance and, starting from the academic year 2016-17, a new elective course on Emerging Markets Finance.

-Ponticelli earned a Ph.D. in Economics (cum laude) in 2013 and a MSc. in Economics in 2008 from the Universitat Pompeu Fabra in Barcelona.
-He also holds a B.A. in International Relations from the Università Cattolica di Milano.
-Ponticelli joined Chicago Booth in 2013 as Assistant Professor of Finance.
+Ponticelli earned a Ph.D. and an MSc. in Economics (summa cum laude) from Pompeu Fabra University in Barcelona.
+He also holds a B.A. in International Relations from the Catholic University of Milan.

 2016 - 2017 Course Schedule

 ||Emerging Markets Finance and Entrepreneurship